ViswajitMulpuru/Bioinformatics/README.md

 # Bioinformatics
-This repo contains many adhoc scripts that I have written during my Ph.D.
+This is a collection of some scripts that I wrote for various tasks during my doctoral studies.